James Scott (composer): Career

 James Scott's 1904 "On the Pike", which refers to the midway of the St. Louis World's Fair of 1904.

 Ragtime Historians Rudi Blesh and Harriet Janis recount that Scott went to St. Louis, Missouri, in search of his idol Scott Joplin in 1905.
 He located Joplin and asked if he would listen to one of his ragtime compositions.
 Upon hearing the rag, Joplin introduced him to his own publisher, John Stillwell Stark, and recommended he publish the work.
 Stark published the rag a year later as "Frog Legs Rag".
 It quickly became a hit and was second in sales in the Stark catalogue only to that of Joplin's own "Maple Leaf Rag".
 Scott became a regular contributor to the Stark catalogue until 1922.

 In 1914, Scott moved to Kansas City, Missouri, where he married Nora Johnson, taught music, and accompanied silent movies as an organist and arranger at the Panama Theater.
 Those that knew him recall that theater work was a large part of his activity.
 His cousin Patsy Thomas remembers, "Everybody called him 'Little Professor' He always walked rapidly, looking at the ground - would pass you on the street and never see you - seemed always deep in thought."

 In the last years of his life, Scott busied himself with teaching, composing and leading an eight-piece band that played for various beer parks and movie theaters in the area.
 With the arrival of sound movies, however, his fortunes declined.
 He lost his theater work, his wife died without child, and his health deteriorated.
-He moved in with his cousin Ruth Callahan in Kansas City, Kansas, and even though was suffering from chronic dropsy, he continued to compose and play piano.
+He moved in with his cousin Ruth Callahan in Kansas City, Kansas, and even though he was suffering from chronic dropsy, he continued to compose and play piano.
 He also worked as an accompanist for dances.
 Scott died at Douglas Hospital on August 30, 1938, at age 52 and was laid beside his wife in Westlawn Cemetery.

 Scott's best-known compositions include "Climax Rag", '"Frog Legs Rag", "Grace and Beauty", "Ophelia Rag", and "The Ragtime Oriole".

 Scott was a cousin of blues singer Ada Brown.